IndieWebify Your Hugo Website

 One More Thing - Micropub

 For me though, there was one more thing pending.
 At the same time I was doing setting this up, micro.blog had caught my attention.
 I already had a section dedicated for the microposts.
 I configured a feed for these posts, the microblogs, to syndicate to my micro.blog timeline too.
-I was enjoying the interactions I was being part of with the community there2.
+I was enjoying the interactions I was being part of with the community there.

 There was just one issue, I could not use it to post to my site.
 My process to post to this site still involved text editors and git commits.
 I wish it was simpler